cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 recognized this in 2023 by conferring on him its [Advanced Career Award](https://www.biocuration.org/community/biocuration-career-awards/career-award-winners/).

+---

 I want to comment on several of his points:

 > But it is a little weird that JKG is promoted by HubMap and KidsFirst - both
 > of which are relatively close to the Monarch / LinkML ecosystem (not quite
 > touch it, but close).

-This is the part that's most like `xkcd:927`.
-I'm not so virtuous either - I've been guilty of doing the same thing.
+This is the part that's most like xkcd 927.
 From my own experience, I can say there's a strong allure to:

-1. starting fresh
+1. starting a project fresh
 2. having full control
 3. not needing to collaborate or find consensus (see discussion of Nico's 3 bullet points below)
-4. Doing It Right This Time For The Last Time™
+4. directly addressing one's own use cases
+5. finally Getting It Right
-5. having something to point to that's your creation (instead of, _we made minor improvements to an existing resource_) which might come from, for example, pressure to publish for career progression or to do implicit outreach for your institution/employer
+6. having something to point to that's your creation (instead of, _we made minor improvements to an existing resource_) which might come from, for example, pressure to publish for career progression or to do implicit outreach for your institution/employer

-I can't speak towards why NIH didn't reuse, for example, KGX, but based on their general hesitance to engage with the community in other things, their tendency towards reinvention doesn't surprise me.
+I can't speak towards why NIH didn't reuse, for example, KGX, but I have observed their general hesitance to engage with, e.g., the biocuration community, so their tendency towards reinvention doesn't surprise me.

-All that being said, I've also been on the receiving end of such a snub from groups that I collaborate with and from groups that, at minimum, should be aware of what I'm working on.
-It can hurt and be demotivating when this happens, especially because many of us who are academic scientific software developers are doing it because of idealism and pride in the value of our work, despite there are often much better job prospects elsewhere.
+I've also been on the receiving end of such a snub from groups that I collaborate with, who, at minimum, should have been aware of what I'm working on.
+It can hurt and be demotivating when this happens, especially because many of us who are academic scientific software developers are doing it because of idealism and pride in the value of our work.

 > 1. Creating a standard nowadays takes 4 hours for an experienced developer

 Nico and I have had philosophical debates about this kind of thing, and his position is that it's better to have something that works 80% percent for many use cases, but at least everyone aligns on the standard.
-When I've taken the "idealistic" approach described above and built something myself, it's usually the case that I can make something better, but then the more important reality of his next points set in.
+When I've taken the _idealistic_ approach described above and built something myself, it's usually the case that I can make something better, but then the more important reality of his next points set in.